wikimedia/mediawiki/docs/Configuration.md

 # SessionProviders {#SessionProviders}
 MediaWiki\Session\SessionProvider configuration.

-Value is an array of ObjectFactory specifications for the SessionProviders to be used.
+Values are ObjectFactory specifications for the SessionProviders to be used.
 Keys in the array are ignored.
 Order is not significant.
 @since 1.27